Dominic P. Prianti

 - Professional Experience

 Why do I love philosophy?
 Well, I've been immersed in the subject since such a young age that it simply isn't a question that I could answer sufficiently.
 It started with a bit of a rebel nature, dissatisfaction with appeals to authority and obsessions with "why" questions at a very young age, and at this point of an already awesome journey I find this world overflowing and spreading to other disciplines, as I get to both continue to pursue and teach philosophy at the same time.
 And let me be clear--I take this job very seriously.
 It is to my belief that this is a very important time to offer the toolkits that philosophy can offer an individual mind, and I do my best to offer them to my students and continually sharpen my own tools myself.
 Philosophy offers the foundations of critical thinking in logic, and seeks justified belief and virtue attainment in matters of knowledge, ethics, meaning in life, and those important metaphysical questions about the soul, God, etc. I also find the ethical side to being a philosopher quite important--living the philosophical life uncompromisingly ("the unexamined life is not worth living"), and seeking "the good life" over the merely pleasurable, powerful, or popular life.
 My interests spread to Eastern philosophy and how contemporary scientific discoveries can enrich good philosophy and filter out mistaken views.
 In all of my interests, the concept, justification, and cultivation of virtue seems to stand out.
 I am currently writing a book dealing with the latter, and I look forward to sharing it when it is complete.

 Other things I enjoy:

 Chilling out with my wife and son.
 They are pretty awesome.
 You'll hear far too much about my son in class.
-He's 2 1/2 years of awesomeness.
+He's 3 years of awesomeness.
 I'll have my second son to talk about this winter!